vosslerbr/Weather-Boy/README.md

 We've got a landing page now!
 Check out https://vosslerbr.github.io/Weather-Boy/ to see it.

 ## Current Features

+- Help
+  - Command: '$help'
+  - Tells user what commands are available
 - Current weather information
+  - Command: '$now [city name]'
   - Temperature
+  - Feels like
   - Wind bearing and speed
   - Humidity
-	- Daily summary (for current day)
 - 5 day forecast
+  - Command: '$5day [city name]'
   - High
   - Low
   - Daily summary (one for each day)
+- ## Alerts
+  - Command: '$alerts [city name]'
+  - 'Issued by' Office
+  - Event name
+  - Event/Alert message

 ## Future Plans

-- Hourly forecast
-- Icons to make the reponses a bit more user-friendly
-- Further improvements to make bot easier to use and less error-prone
+- Update landing page to align with current features
+- Allow user to input city and state/country instead of just city.
+Will allow for more accurate results
+- Allow user to chose from a list of cities if no state/country give.